-Recognising when someone is reaching the end of their life
+How to know when a person with dementia is nearing the end of their life

-- You are here: Recognising when someone is reaching the end of their life
+- You are here: How to know when a person with dementia is nearing the end of their life

 - Making decisions about end of life care